-The paint or varnish on walls, doors and windows could have lead in it.
+The paint or varnish on walls, doors, and windows could have lead in it.
 Lead based paint was commonly used on surfaces that received a lot of wear.
 Areas included windows, doors and cabinets.
 Household dust from old, worn paint could contain lead.
 Drinking water could have lead in it from original or repaired plumbing.